ocramz/jupyter-docker-pymol/README.md

 ## Instructions

-* Retrieve image from Docker hub :
+1. Retrieve image from Docker hub :

     `docker pull ocramz/jupyter-docker-pymol`

-* Find IP of currently running Docker machine (called `dev` in this example):
+2. Find IP of currently running Docker machine (called `dev` in this example):

     `docker-machine ip dev`

-* Run image :
+3. Run image :

     `docker run -d -p 8888:8888 ocramz/jupyter-docker-pymol`

-* Point your browser to the IP of the Docker machine at port 8888, e.g.
+4. Point your browser to the IP address of the Docker machine found at point 2, and port 8888, i.e.

     `<docker-machine-ip>:8888`

-* Within Jupyter, start a Python 3 document
+5. Within Jupyter, start a Python 3 document

-* Set up a connection to PyMol:
+6. Set up a connection to PyMol:

     `from ipymol import viewer as pm`

     `pm.start()`

-* Run your PyMol tasks, e.g. :
+7. Run your PyMol tasks, e.g. :

+    `%pylab inline` (necessary for plotting within Jupyter notebooks)

     `pm.do('fetch 3odu; as cartoon; bg white')`